russellgreene/Data_Science-Data_Cleaning-Course_Project/README.md

 There is only one script used in this project: **run_analysis.R**

-The script uses *relative* paths which means that it expects to be run in the top level directory which contains the **UCI HAR Dataset** subdirectory.
+The script uses *relative* paths which means that it expects to be run from **within** the UCI HAR Dataset subdirectory.
+Note this is the directory containing the data files.
 File names will not be found if it is run anywhere else.

 The script will:
 * Read in the features.txt file